• Skip to primary navigation

 Notes

 Vegan / Egg-Free Version: To make this recipe egg-free, swap two eggs for two tablespoons of flaxseed meal combined with 6 tbsp of warm water.
-Allow the mixture to gel for five minutes before adding to your mixture.
-I think both versions taste great!
+Allow the mixture to gel for five minutes, then add it to the recipe as you would add the eggs.

-For a Sweet, Round Challah for Rosh Hashanah: Add 1/4 cup of applesauce, an extra 1/4 cup honey, and 1 tsp cinnamon to the dough and mix with your mixer until incorporated.
-Fold in 1/2 cup or more raisins by hand.
-Place the dough in a round bundt pan to rise and bake.
+For a Sweet, Round Challah for Rosh Hashanah: Add 1/4 cup of applesauce or an extra 1/4 cup honey + 1 tsp cinnamon to the dough while mixing it, then fold in 1/2 cup of raisins (or more).
+Place the dough in a rounded challah silicone pan or bundt pan to rise and bake.

-Flour Substitutes: You can use sorghum flour or another gluten-free flour in lieu of brown rice flour.
-You can use potato starch in lieu of tapioca flour.
-The oat flour cannot be swapped as it is essential to getting hamotzi-worthy challah (read full article for details).
+Flour Substitutes: You can use sorghum flour instead of brown rice flour.
+You can use potato starch in place of tapioca flour.
+The oat flour cannot be swapped as it is essential to getting hamotzi-worthy challah (read the full article for details).

-No Egg Wash: There is no need to brush the dough with an egg wash mixture.
-It browns well as is.
+No Egg Wash: You don’t need to brush the dough with an egg wash.

-Toppings for the Challah: After I grease the challah pans, I sprinkle some Everything Bagel seasoning on the pan, then place the dough on top of the seasoning and let it rise, then bake.
-You could also use poppy seeds, sesame seeds or any topping of choice.
-You simply put the toppings into the bottom of the challah-shaped pan.
+Seasonings: After I grease the challah pans with a little vegetable oil, I sprinkle Everything Bagel seasoning on the pan, then place the dough on top of the seasoning and let it rise, then bake.
+You could also use poppy seeds, sesame seeds, or any topping of your choice.
+The seasonings will be on the top when you flip over the challah.

 Mini Loaves: Because I’m often the only one eating the gluten-free challah for Shabbat, I like to make myself mini loaves in a mini loaf pan or muffin pan.
-Be sure to shorten the bake time and freeze loaves/muffins in a zip top bag.
-Defrost a mini loaf that day you’re ready to enjoy it.
+If making mini loaves, shorten the baking time.
+Freeze the loaves/muffins in a zip-top bag, then defrost a mini challah before Shabbat.

-Challah Box Mixes: Don’t feel like making challah but want challah in your life?
-Try these awesome gluten-free challah mixes.
+Challah Box Mixes: Try these excellent gluten-free challah mixes.

 Cooking Time: Cooking time may vary depending on your baking pan.
-You will need less time in a narrow, metal pan, and more time in a deep silicon pan.
-Less baking time will also net a more dough result.
+You will need less time in a narrow metal pan and more time in a deep silicon pan.

 Nutrition